-Elite Commercial Contracting principals Tammie York, Rob Larson and Joe Gallagher are equal partners in the business and have many years with the company.
+Elite Commercial Contracting principals Tammie Hodkinson, Rob Larson and Joe Gallagher are equal partners in the business and have many years with the company.
 Having purchased Elite from its previous owners in January 2010, they remain committed to the corporate culture, values and quality that have been the focus of the company since its inception in 1998.

-Tammie York began her career in accounting at an early age, developing her bookkeeping, financial and accounts payable experience in various positions over a seven-year period before helping Elite’s original owners to set up the new company’s accounting processes.
+Tammie Hodkinson began her career in accounting at an early age, developing her bookkeeping, financial and accounts payable experience in various positions over a seven-year period before helping Elite’s original owners to set up the new company’s accounting processes.

 Tammie then headed off to pursue a B.S. degree in accounting.
 Upon graduation from the University of Washington, she returned to Elite to assume the position of chief financial officer in 2002—a position that she continues to hold today.